RogerHuba/roger_python_guide/class_18/facilitator.md

 **QUESTION:** What is the Caesar Cipher.

-**ANSWER:** One of the earliest and simples/gu t forms of encryption.
+**ANSWER:** One of the earliest and simplest forms of encryption.
 It uses a shift value to shift the original text by that value.

 Here is an example: